cmazey/cmazey-command-line/googleshelldoc.md

 That's all that you have to do.
 If you are experiencing some issues, please let me know in my discord server, or open an issue request.

-## The Manual Way
+# The Manual Way
 > Directory is a fancy terminal-related term for folder

 This is optional, but if you prefer to manually direct yourself to the file, and run it yourself, then you can, but you should get some prior experience with the terminal, so let me teach you some cool tricks.

-First and only trick I will teach you is `ls` which is used to see what's inside the directory.
+The first and only trick I will teach you is `ls` which is used to see what's inside the directory.
 > Blue indicates that it's a folder
 <img title="a title" alt="Alt text" src="/images/image4.png">